Give Children Snowdays This Giving Tuesday by Supporting Double H Ranch

 It’s that time of year again when we start gift shopping for our friends, families, and loved ones.
 This year, don’t forget to give a priceless gift back to the community on Giving Tuesday, an annual international social media campaign that supports non-profits in honor of the holiday season.

-This year, Giving Tuesday falls on December 3, and it’s the perfect opportunity to support Double H Ranch, a local organization that’s leaving an indelible mark on children’s lives.
-Read on to learn more about Double H and their Adaptive Winter Sports Program, their #GivingSnowdays campaign, and what you can do to help!
+This year, Giving Tuesday falls on December 1, and it’s the perfect opportunity to support Double H Ranch, a local organization that’s leaving an indelible mark on children’s lives.

 Learn How Double H Ranch Gives Back Year-Round